Conrad Lant: Later activity

 In 2000, the band headlined the Wacken Open Air Festival in Germany and played a one-off show in the Netherlands before being forced to take a break after Cronos was injured in a climbing accident in 2002, which left him unable to play bass or sing for nearly two years.
 He took to the computer to pass the time and studied computing and games programming.
 He learned 3D software skills and worked as the main multimedia engineer for the computer and internet solutions companies K-Class Systems and Globalfibre.tv.
 Alongside company owner Scott Toward, they created the first computer models for streaming media for the internet and mobile phones, as well as programming and building gaming maps and developing internet access via satellites.

 Cronos reformed Venom again around 2003, temporarily recruiting an unknown, basic nu-metal drummer and guitarist, as he needed a couple of average players to help kick-start the band while he searched for professional, permanent musicians.
 Cronos had asked guitarist Mantas to rejoin the band, but Mantas declined, releasing a statement on Blabbermouth saying he would never rejoin Venom, as he was pursuing a new direction with his band Zero Tolerance and was in the process of recording an album.

-After spending the next couple of years planning and in intensive rehearsals, Venom released their album Metal Black in early 2006 and embarked on a sold-out world tour.
+After spending the next couple of years planning and in intensive rehearsals, Venom released their album Metal Black in early 2006 with the line-up of Cronos, Mykvs and Antton, and embarked on a sold-out world tour.
 Venom performed the classic single "Die Hard" alongside Phil Anselmo (Pantera, Down) at the Gods of Metal 2006 festival in Italy, where they headlined.
 Cronos also appeared on Dave Grohl's heavy metal side project Probot in 2004 and guest starred on the track "Knights of the 21st Century" on HammerFall's 2005 album Chapter V: Unbent, Unbowed, Unbroken.